 More stringent rules apply in the case of the 'special categories of data' indicated in article 9 of the General Data Protection Regulation (GDPR).
-This refers to the processing of genetic PII, biometric PII, PII concerning health, data concerning the individual's sex life or sexual orientation, PII revealing political opinions, trade union membership, religious or philosophical beliefs and racial or ethnic origin, and suspicion of illegal activities, criminal or administrative offences and decisions applying criminal penalties, security measures, administrative fines or additional conviction measures.
+This refers to the PII processing of genetic, biometric, health, sex life, sexual orientation, political opinions, trade union membership, religious or philosophical beliefs and racial or ethnic origin and suspicion of illegal activities, criminal or administrative offences and decisions applying criminal penalties, security measures, administrative fines or additional conviction measures.

-As a rule, the processing of special categories of PII is prohibited with the exceptions provided for in article 9 of the GPDR.
-Currently, Law 58/2019 of 8 August (the DPA) does not provide for any additional exceptions, that being also the case of the New DPA.
+As a rule, the processing of special categories of PII is prohibited, with the exceptions provided for in article 9 of the GPDR.
+Currently, Law No. 58/2019 of 8 August 2019 (the DPA) does not provide for any additional exceptions.

-In the case of PII relating to health or sex life, including genetic data, processing is also legitimate on medical grounds (preventive medicine, medical diagnosis, provision of medical care and management of healthcare services).
+In the case of PII relating to health or sex life, including genetic data, the processing is also legitimate on medical grounds (eg, preventive medicine, medical diagnosis, provision of medical care and management of healthcare services).

-The processing of information consisting of the suspicion of illegal activities or criminal or administrative offences is allowed on the grounds of pursuing the legitimate purposes of the PII owner, provided the latter are not overridden by the individual's fundamental rights and freedoms.
+The processing of information consisting of the suspicion of illegal activities or criminal or administrative offences is allowed on the grounds of pursuing the legitimate purposes of the PII owner, provided the latter is not overridden by the individual's fundamental rights and freedoms.

-Processing of personal data relating to criminal convictions and offences or related security measures shall be carried out only under the control of the official authority or when the processing is authorised by EU or Portuguese law providing for appropriate safeguards for the rights and freedoms of individuals.
+The processing of PII relating to criminal convictions and offences or related security measures shall be carried out only under the control of the official authority or when the processing is authorised by EU or Portuguese law providing for appropriate safeguards for the rights and freedoms of individuals.
 Any comprehensive register of criminal convictions shall be kept only under the control of the official authority.

-DATA HANDLING RESPONSIBILITIES OF OWNERS OF PII
+DATA HANDLING RESPONSIBILITIES OF OWNERS OF PIL